-After 5 min, it was possible to verify that the spheres with probiotics formed in soy beverage, water, and free cells exhibited similar behavior, with a viability of 8 log CFU g-1 (Figure 3).
-After 60 min of immersion in sodium citrate solution under different pH levels, the spheres formed in soy beverage were preserved and maintained their viability at 8 log CFU g-1.
-However, the free cells underwent a loss of 2 log CFU g-1 at pH 2, while the spheres formed in water lost 1 log CFU g-1.
-Thus, even under stressful conditions, there was greater persistence of probiotics encapsulated in soy beverage market.
+After 5 min, it was possible to verify that the spheres with probiotics formed in soy beverage, water, and free cells exhibited similar behavior, with a viability of 8 log CFU g^{-1} (Figure 3).
+After 60 min of immersion in sodium citrate solution under different pH levels, the spheres formed in soy beverage were preserved and maintained their viability at 8 log CFU g^{-1} .
+However, the free cells underwent a loss of 2 log CFU g^{-1} at pH 2, while the spheres formed in water lost 1 log CFU g^{-1} .
+Thus, even under stressful conditions, there was greater persistence of probiotics encapsulated in soy beverage.
+This result is especially interesting for the soy-based beverage market.
 These soy beverages contain oligosaccharides that are used as a nutritional source for probiotics (Bastida et al., 2023; Rasika et al., 2021).